MultiverseLearningProducts/swe/src/mod2/wk2/day5.md

 A candidate may not take a given exam any more than five times per year (12 months).
 This 12-month period starts from the first attempt.
 The candidate is eligible to retake the exam 12 months from the date of their first attempt.

-# Lesson 2

-## Show and tell

-Please show the class your music player app.
-Be sure to cover:

-- How you designed the app
-- What its current capabilities are
-- What problems you had and how you solved them
-- A demo of the working product!

 [main](/swe)|[prev](/swe/mod2/wk2/day4.html)|[next](/swe/mod3/wk1/day1.html);